vinishvijayakumar5/live-score-board-ops-lib/README.md

 1. Import the library as the dependency in your project with correct version  `<groupId>com.zyxcorp.libs.scoreboard</groupId>
    <artifactId>libs-scoreboard</artifactId>`
 2. Inject `com.zyxcorp.libs.scoreboard.MatchScoreboard` interface which has usable methods to create, update, delete and get match

+## Notes

+1. Repository layer is just a mock to simulate JPA or any possible framework repository.
+2. Unit tests are skipped for Repository layer implementation
+3. Integration tests cover the repository layer with in-memory data